szepeviktor/w3-total-cache-fixed/readme.txt

 = I don't understand what a CDN has to do with caching, that's completely different, no? =

 Technically no, a CDN is a high performance cache that stores static assets (your theme files, media library etc) in various locations throughout the world in order to provide low latency access to them by readers in those regions.

-= What if I don't want to work with a CDN right now, is there any other use for this feature? =

-Yes!
-You can take advantage of the [pipelining](http://www.mozilla.org/projects/netlib/http/pipelining-faq.html) support in some browsers by creating a sub-domain for the static content for your site.
-So you could select the "Origin Push / Self-hosted" method of the General Settings tab.
-Create static.domain.com on your server (and update your DNS zone) and then specify the FTP details for it in the plugin configuration panel and you're done.
-If you disable the scripting options on your server you'll find that your server will actually respond slightly faster from that sub-domain because it's just sending files and not processing them.

 = How do I use an Origin Pull (Mirror) CDN? =
 Login to your CDN providers control panel or account management area.
 Following any set up steps they provide, create a new "pull zone" or "bucket" for your site's domain name.
 If there's a set up wizard or any troubleshooting tips your provider offers, be sure to review them.
 In the CDN tab of the plugin, enter the hostname your CDN provider provided in the "replace site's hostname with" field.
 You should always do a quick check by opening a test file from the CDN hostname, e.g. http://cdn.domain.com/favicon.ico.
 Troubleshoot with your CDN provider until this test is successful.